tridalabs/tridapad-deploy-to-render/README.md

 ### Manual

-See the guide at https://docs.tridalabs.com/deployment/render (coming soon).
+See the complete deployment guide at https://docs.tridalabs.com/self-hosted/deploy-to-render/

 If you need help, visit https://tridalabs.com or contact support.